TuSimple/tusimple-benchmark/doc/lane_detection/readme.md

 	'h_samples': list.
 Same with requested `h_samples`in some evaluation dataset.
 }
 ```
-The list of four lanes contains semantic meaning, positions compared to the car.
-We encourage you to predict lanes with the same semantic order, however, we do not evaluate the order nowadays.
+The orders of four lanes has semantic meaning: the relative position of the car.
+We encourage you to predict lanes with the same semantic order.
+However, we do not evaluate the order for now.
 You can put the most confident four lines of lane markings in a list with any order as the value of 'lanes'.

 The evaluation formula is